Spay & Neuter Myths and Truths

 Myth: I should let my children experience the miracle of birth.

 Truth: The real miracle is that preventing the birth of some pets can save the lives of others.
 The Humane Society of the United States estimates that 6 to 8 million companion animals end up in shelters nationwide.
 Of that number, 3 to 4 million will be euthanized, simply because they do not have a home.
 Cats and dogs should not be allowed to breed with little regard for the availability of homes for their litters.
+Instead, use spaying/neutering your pet as a way to teach your children about responsible pet ownership.

 Myth: Spayed or neutered dogs and cats become overweight.